ibm-cloud-docs/containers/cs_cluster_update.md

         ```
         {: pre}

-     3. Get the details for a worker node and note the zone and the private and the public VLAN ID for classic clusters or the subnet ID for VPC clusters.
+     3. Get the details for a worker node.
+In the output, note the zone and  eitherthe private and public VLAN ID for classic clusters or the subnet ID for VPC clusters.
         ```
         ibmcloud ks worker get --cluster <cluster_name_or_ID> --worker <worker_ID>
         ```